Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

-Gibson Glavin was a commissioned Officer with the Royal Canadian Mounted Police serving for over 31 years.
-During his policing career, he held the senior positions of executive assistant to the Senior Deputy Commissioner at the RCMP headquarters in Ottawa, Aid-de-Camp for the Lieutenant Government of Alberta, Officer in Charge of strategic communications and provincial support services for the Alberta RCMP and he commanded the Special Tactical Operations unit and the Behavioural Sciences Group.
-He has previous experience as a Chair, adjudicator, and Board Member with the Alberta Transportation Safety Board, Fatality Review Board, and RCMP Discipline Tribunal.
-He holds a Communications degree and an Advanced Certificate in Police Leadership, and qualified as an arbitrator.
+Gibson Glavin was a commissioned Officer with the Royal Canadian Mounted Police, serving for over 31 years.
+During his policing career, he held the senior positions of executive assistant to the Senior Deputy Commissioner at the RCMP headquarters in Ottawa, Aid-de-Camp for the Lieutenant Government of Alberta, and Officer in Charge of strategic communications and provincial support services for the Alberta RCMP, and he commanded the Special Tactical Operations unit and the Behavioural Sciences Group.
+He has previous experience as a Chair, adjudicator, and board member with the Alberta Transportation Safety Board, Fatality Review Board, and RCMP Discipline Tribunal.
+He holds a Communications degree and an Advanced Certificate in Police Leadership, and is a qualified arbitrator.

 Lisa Heighington